Children's Dentistry

 Yes, even baby teeth can develop cavities.
 Contrary to popular belief, baby teeth are not immune to tooth decay and can occur due to poor oral hygiene, certain foods and drinks, and certain medications.
 However, despite best brushing practices, some children have softer teeth that are more prone to decay.
 In any case, addressing cavities in baby teeth early on is crucial.
 Regular check-ups enable dentists to identify cavities and prevent further progression, which could cause pain or potential damage to the underlying permanent teeth, and help maintain the overall oral health of your child.

-Book your checkup & clean or a Free Smile Consultation at our Richmond clinic.
-Same-day appointments may be available.
+Book your checkup & clean or a Complimentary Smile Consultation at our Richmond clinic.

 Book Now